cordialgerm/foe_foundry/data/5e_canonical/duergar.md

 ***Javelin***. *Melee or Ranged Weapon Attack:* +4 to hit, reach 5 ft. or range 30/120 ft., one target. *Hit:* 5 (1d6+2) piercing damage, or 9 (2d6+2) piercing damage while enlarged.

 ***Invisibility (Recharges after a Short or Long Rest)***.
 The duergar magically turns invisible until it attacks, casts a spell, or uses its Enlarge, or until its concentration is broken, up to 1 hour (as if concentrating on a spell).
-Any equipment the duergar wears or carries is invisible with it.
+Any equipment the duergar wears or carries is invisible with it.</statblock>